 UTAH ENERGY RESEARCH TRIANGLE

 Governor Gary R. Herbert’s 10-Year Strategic Energy Plan called for the creation of a Utah Energy Research Triangle (UERT) to advance innovative energy research at Utah’s premier higher education institutions by promoting collaboration and industry engagement.
-Learn more about OED’s creation of the UERT, and the organization’s plans for 2014.
+Learn more about OED’s creation of the UERT, and the organization’s accomplishments in 2014.